-Although both machines are considered low impact and strengthen the muscles surrounding the knee.
+So which is better the elliptical or stepper?
+Although both the elliptical and stepper are considered low impact and strengthen the muscles surrounding the knee.
 The elliptical is considered a better option as you are not putting any pressure on the knees during the motion, if you suffer from knee pain you are likely to aggravate this more on a stepper than an elliptical.

 But if you suffer from any pre-existing knee condition, always consult your doctor before partaking in any form of exercise.

 This is a difficult comparison to make because there is a big variety of different machines offering different features and benefits.
 The most important thing to consider is what suits your needs, what are you looking for?